Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 ~ Trust me there's no such a thing as a green thumb, you only need patience + practice.
 If you want to start something and are not sure from where to, start with lettuce, probably the easiest veggie to grow.

-~ They are going to be a lot of trial and error and lessons learned!
+~ Expect lot of trial and error!

 ~ For aesthetics purposes: